adodass/Koopon/README.md

 Therefore, the application is partially decentralized application (dApp) because it also leverages on the Koopon API to achieve some implementation of its feaures.

 <img src="https://res.cloudinary.com/gosa-2013/image/upload/v1666092048/KOOPON_pjmekq.jpg" />

+## 3. Backend development
+The backend development of the project uses Nodejs, Typescript and NoSQL databse (MongoDB) to deliver a secure and fast RESTful API to support features of the application.